kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 At this point, it may begin to show how the combination of lists and dictionaries are very powerful and versatile.
 The following exercise makes use of such a combination.

-## Exercise 1
+## 💪 Exercise 1

-We have a list of dictionaries that contain personal information about participants to a research project:
+We have a list of dictionaries that contain personal information about the participants of a research project:

 ```{code-cell} ipython3
 participants = [